murthy1811/gangas_biryani/TESTING.md

   **Navigation Bar**

   - The bootstrap navbar is fixed and is visible across all pages and on all screen size devices.
-Navbar menu collapses into a hamburger menu on Tablets and smaller devices.
+Navbar menu collapses into a hamburger menu on smaller devices.
   - The sidenav, which was used in conjunction with the fullscreen navigation is working as desired and is visible on screen sizes
   - All the links on both, navbar and a sidenav were checked by clicking and are working as intended, allowing users to jump to the linked page.
   - The brand logo link was also tested by clicking and is working correctly, as it takes users back to the Home page from anywhere on the site.
+  - Order now button is tested to see if all dishes can be seen and is working fine.

   **Search box**

   The input field was tested by:
-  * Entering airport codes and country names that exist in the stories and clicking the _Search button_ - the selected story or stories, in case if more than one is available, are displayed
+  * Entering keywords which contain dish names that exist in the site and clicking the _Search button_ - dish or dishes, in case if more than one is available, are displayed
   * Typing words that are not in the website stories and clicking the Search button - nothing is displayed on the page.

-  In both cases users see _search_ button that refreshes the page and displays all the stories contained in the website.
-  * Clicking on the _Search button_ without entering any value - _Please fill in this field_ message is displayed, prompting users to enter a value.
-All above described features are working as intended.

-  * Reset button is tested, by typing some text and checked if the page is reloaded by clicking and the reset button is fucntioning as intended.

-  **Travel stories**
+  **Dishes**

   Selected travel story cards were tested by:
   * clicking on read more button and to see if all the information can be read on a new page.
   * This step is repeated on all different devices and checked if rendered information is easy to read and neatly aligned.

-**Call Out**

-  Call out banner to sign up is tested by:
-  * clicking on sign up button and to see if the sign up page is displayed

 **Login Page**

 * The page only appears when the user is not logged in.
-* Verified, the Flash message always pops up when users successfully log in to the website.
+* Verified, the toast message always pops up when users successfully log in to the website.
 * Link below the login section was clicked to test and is functioning as it should, redirecting users to the _Sign Up_ page.
 * Both username and password fields are tested with out an entry and user is prompted to enter the details
 * In case of either wrong username or wrong password, a flash message is displayed to let the user know the details are wrong.
+* Forgot password is tested and emai lhas been recieved to update.

  **Sign Up Page**

 * Sign Up page only appears when the user is not logged in.
-* Flash message pops up to confirm the successul registration.
+* Toast message pops up to confirm the successul registration.
-* The link below the sign up is fully functional, redirects users to the _Log In_ page.
+* The link for sign in is fully functional, redirects users to the _Log In_ page.
 * All the entries are tested without entering any details, and user is prompted to enter the details
 * Email address is entered in wrong format and user is prompted to enter the right format
 * Requirements of username and password are tested with wrong format entry( apart from numbers and letters) and user is